-Who’s winning the new vehicle registration race for late model muscle cars in 2016?
+How many new Mustangs are there?
+How many Camaros or Challengers?
+We show you who’s winning the new vehicle registration race for late model muscle cars in 2016.

-We wanted to see which car had the most total new vehicle registrations, as well as the biggest increase or decrease for the first half of 2016 vs. last year.
-This kind of information should be useful to members of the Auto Care Association, MEMA, SEMA or AASA.
+We wanted to see which car had the most total new vehicle registrations, as well as the biggest increase or decrease for the first half of 2016 vs. 2015.
 Racers, start your big data engines!

 We pulled data from the Vehicles in Operation (VIO) database to see new registrations for the three American modern-day muscle cars: Ford Mustang, Chevy Camaro and Dodge Challenger.
 We pitted these cars head-to-head to see who would win this latest installment of the Big Data Shootout.

-First place: new Ford Mustang Vehicles in Operation (VIO)
+First place: Here’s how many new Ford Mustangs are in operation

 In first place was the 2016 Ford Mustang, beating the second place 2016 Camaro by nearly two-to-one in total new registrations.